Common 529 Questions

-A. It depends upon the college plans, investment needs and goals of the family.
+A. It depends upon the education plans, investment needs and goals of the family.
 Most states have created innovative college savings programs individually designed to reflect the unique needs of its citizens.
-The plans offer affordable, flexible, and tax-advantaged options that can ensure the door of opportunity is open for our children to access higher education.
+The plans offer affordable, flexible, and tax-advantaged options that can ensure the door of opportunity is open for our children to access post-secondary education.
 While prepaid tuition plans offer the opportunity to assure future tuition payments, savings plan assets can be used for tuition and other qualified expenses such as room and board.
 Some states offer their citizens both types of programs, giving families the option to choose the 529 plan that is right for them.
 It’s also important to consider that many families choose more than one investment option in order to diversify their college savings portfolios.

 Q. Who can be a beneficiary?

 A. Generally, anyone can be named the beneficiary of a 529 account regardless of their relationship to the person who establishes the account.
 You can even establish an account with yourself as the named beneficiary.
 The only requirement is that the beneficiary must be a US citizen or a resident alien, and must have a social security number or federal tax identification number.
-Be aware that maximum contribution per beneficiary varies between different 529 plans.
+Be aware that maximum contribution per beneficiary varies between 529 plans.